open-contracting/deploy/docs/reference/index.rst

 -  `Dogsbody Technology <https://www.dogsbody.com>`__
 -  `RBC Group <https://www.rbcgrp.com>`__

-The ``ssh.root`` lists in Pillar files and the ``ssh.admin`` list in the ``pillar/common.sls`` file give people access to servers.
-All people should belong to the above organizations.

 .. _root-access-policy:

 Root access
 ~~~~~~~~~~~

 Server owners (OCP) and server managers (Dogsbody for Linux, RBC for Windows) should have root access.
-Otherwise, only developers who are reasonably expected to deploy to a server should have root access to that server; anyone with root access can grant that developer root access.
+Otherwise, only developers who are reasonably expected to deploy to a **development server** should have root access to that server; anyone with root access can grant that developer root access.

 Root access should be :ref:`routinely reviewed<review-root-access>`.
 If a developer did not deploy (and was not granted root access) to a server within the last six months, their root access to that server should be revoked.

+The ``ssh.root`` lists in Pillar files and the ``ssh.admin`` list in the ``pillar/common.sls`` file give people access to servers.
+All people should belong to the above organizations.

 Redash
 ~~~~~~